ethereum/ethereum-org-website/src/content/nft/index.md

 NFTs have some special properties:

-- each token is unique.
+- Each token minted has a unique identifier.
-- they're not interchangeable with another NFT.
+- They're not directly interchangeable with other tokens 1:1.
 For example 1 ETH is exactly the same as another ETH.
 This isn't the case with NFTs.
-- each token has an owner and this information is easily verifiable.
+- Each token has an owner and this information is easily verifiable.
-- they live on Ethereum, so are compatible with every single NFT market on Ethereum.
+- They live on Ethereum, and despite two NFTs not necessarily being interchangeable in value, they can easily be traded, bought and sold on any Ethereum-based NFT market.

-In other words, if you own an NFT:
+In other words, if you _own_ an NFT:

-- you can easily prove you own it.
+- You can easily prove you own it.
-- no one can manipulate it in any way.
+- No one can manipulate it in any way.
-- you can sell it, and in some cases this will earn the original creator resale royalties.
+- You can sell it, and in some cases this will earn the original creator resale royalties.
+- Or, you can hold it forever, resting comfortably knowing your asset is secured by your wallet on Ethereum.

-And if you create an NFT:
+And if you _create_ an NFT:

-- you can easily prove you're the creator.
+- You can easily prove you're the creator.
-- you determine the scarcity.
+- You determine the scarcity.
-- you can earn royalties every time it's sold.
+- You can earn royalties every time it's sold.
-- you can sell it on any NFT market or peer-to-peer.
+- You can sell it on any NFT market or peer-to-peer.
 You're not locked in to any platform and you don't need anyone to intermediate.

 ## What are NFTs used for? {#nft-use-cases}